ottogroup/clash/Readme.md

 Because Clash uses the [Google Cloud SDK](https://github.com/googleapis/google-cloud-python), you first have to set up your local environment to access GCP.
 Please visit the [gcloud docs](https://cloud.google.com/sdk/gcloud/reference/auth/) for that matter.
 In addition, Clash requires the following IAM roles to run correctly:

 * roles/pubsub.editor # Clash uses [PubSub](https://cloud.google.com/pubsub/docs/) to communicate with its VMs
-* roles/compute.instanceAdmin.* # Clash needs to be able to create and delete custom VMs on the project
+* roles/compute.instanceAdmin.* # Clash needs to be able to create custom VMs on the project

  If Clash should create VMs that are configured to run as a service account, one must also grant the roles/iam.serviceAccountUser role.

+ Note that *Clash VMs also need to be able to delete themselves and delete / publish to PubSub topics* in order to work correctly.

 ## Usage